Ask AI

 Function: Get last step

-Here are some practical ways you can use the "Get last step" action in your no-code application:
+Here are some practical ways you can use the "Get last step" function:

 • Inputs: